 Rhino at Nairobi National Park

-• Distance from Nairobi: 9km/5mi (around 20 to 45 minutes) from central Nairobi but instant access if staying near the park gates
+• Distance from Nairobi: 9km/6mi south of central Nairobi (around 20 to 45 minutes by car), but instant access if you stay near the park gates

-• Accommodation: Wide number of city center or airport hotels from which access is easy or, for a more genuine bush experience, try the Nairobi Tented Camp which is the only camp actually within the park
+• Where to stay: There are numerous city center or airport hotels from which access is easy.
+For a more genuine bush experience, try the Nairobi Tented Camp, which is the only camp actually within the park.

 • Activities: Game drives, safari boardwalk, animal orphanage